tapframe/StarFm/starfm/README.md

-# StarFM Landing Page
+# MahhabFM Landing Page

-Premium Vite + React + shadcn/ui landing page for the StarFM facilities-management network.
-The project ships with a bespoke “Emerald & Gold” design system so every section feels consistent, editorial, and event-ready.
+Premium Vite + React + shadcn/ui landing page for the MahhabFM facilities-management network.
+The project ships with a bespoke "Emerald & Gold" design system so every section feels consistent, editorial, and event-ready.

 ## Tech Stack